digitallinguistics/app/.github/CONTRIBUTING.md

 ## Styleguides

-JavaScript and CSS / SASS code should be linted before opening a pull request.
+JavaScript and CSS / SCSS code should be linted before opening a pull request.

 * JavaScript code is linted with [ESLint][ESLint].
 The ESLint config file for this project is located at `.eslintrc.yml`.
-* SASS / CSS code is linted with [Stylelint][Stylelint].
+* SCSS / CSS code is linted with [Stylelint][Stylelint].
 The Stylelint config file for this project is located at `.stylelintrc.yml`.

 JavaScript code comments follow [JSDoc][JSDoc] conventions for describing code.